Efficient CHAD: Complexity Proof

 \subsection{Agda Formalisation}

-We have formalised the above complexity proof in Agda (2.6.3, \texttt{\vphantom{a}-{}-safe \vphantom{a}-{}-without-K}).
+We have formalised the above complexity proof in Agda ($\geq$2.6.3, \texttt{\vphantom{a}-{}-safe \vphantom{a}-{}-without-K}).
 Agda~\cite{agda-2007-norell} is a dependently-typed functional language and proof assistant, and one of the standard proof assistants in the domain~of programming languages.
 While not typically used for proofs with integer reasoning, it admits~a very natural encoding of the problem statement.
-Our full development can be found \ifACMAnonymous {in the supplementary material to this anonymous submission.} {\ifTomACMVersion {in the supplementary material and } {} online\footnote{\agdagithublink} \ifTomACMVersion {.} {; the \emph{statements} of the theorems, and the definitions required to write those statements, are included in \cref{app:agda-spec}.}}
+Our full development can be found \ifACMAnonymous {in the supplementary material to this anonymous submission.} {online\footnote{\agdagithublink} and archived at~\cite{efficient-chad-artifact} \ifTomACMVersion {.} {; the \emph{statements} of the theorems, and the definitions required to write those statements, are included in \cref{app:agda-spec}.}}

-In the development, the source and target language are encoded as a fully well-typed well-scoped (De Bruijn) inductive data type in the standard fashion; the cost model is encoded in the evaluator, which evaluates an expression of type $\ty$ to a (meta-language, i.e.\ Agda) value of type $\sem{\ty} \times \Z$.
+In the development, the source and target language are encoded as a fully well-typed well-scoped (De Bruijn) inductive data type in the standard fashion; the cost model is encoded in the evaluator (\texttt{eval}), which evaluates an expression of type $\ty$ to a (meta-language, i.e.\ Agda) value of type $\sem{\ty} \times \Z$.
 The integer contains the number of `steps' taken in evaluating the expression: our cost model.

-In a way, the Agda proof is more generic than the sketch above, because it defines the methods of $\EnvM{}{}$\footnote{The concrete implementation there called \texttt{LACM} for ``Linear ACcumulation Monad''.} together with properties about their semantics and complexity in an \texttt{abstract} block.
+In a way, the Agda proof is somewhat more generic than the sketch above, because it defines the methods of $\EnvM{}{}$\footnote{The concrete implementation there called \texttt{LACM} for ``Linear ACcumulation Monad''.} together with properties about their semantics and complexity in an \texttt{abstract} block.
 This means that the rest of the proof cannot use the \emph{implementation} of the methods and the monad type itself, but only their \emph{types} (and the properties of those methods that we provide in the block).
 Because all three of the monad implementations that we outlined in \cref{sec:log-factors} satisfy those properties, we know that our Agda proof works for all three, regardless of exactly which concrete monad implementation we choose for the Agda formalisation.\footnote{The actual Agda implementation is a state monad with cons-list state, but with costs as if it was a constant-time version.}